 The Governor signed a new Proclamation on November 10 which extended the provisions and is currently scheduled to expire December 10, 2020, but may be terminated or extended.
 Once the Proclamation is no longer in effect, any licensee or registrant whose license/registration expired between March 22 and December 10 and did not renew during the Proclamation will have 30 days to renew without penalty.

 The Board will not be updating its database to extend the expiration dates for licenses and registrations that are affected by the Proclamations.

-When using the Board’s online database to verify the status of a license or a registration, please note that if the expiration date listed falls within the time period beginning March 22, 2020, and ending October 18, 2020, the license or registration shall be considered active through October 30, 2020.
-Beginning November 1, 2020, all statuses displayed in the database shall be considered accurate.
+When using the Board’s online database to verify the status of a license or a registration, please note that if the expiration date listed falls within the time period beginning March 22, 2020, and ending December 10, 2020, the license or registration shall be considered active.
+Beginning January 1, 2021, all statuses displayed in the database shall be considered accurate.
 The Board will post updated dates should the Proclamation be terminated or extended.

 Board provides Guidance relating to emergency pharmacist licenses

 In response to the issued by Governor Reynolds, the Board issued relating to the issuance of a pharmacist license to a recently graduated pharmacist-intern with the deferral of the completion of the criminal history background check and the required examinations (NAPLEX and MPJE-Iowa edition).
 The Board has also provided information and guidance in its regularly updated relating to the licensure of pharmacists who are seeking license transfer into Iowa.
 For an updated list of Iowa pharmacists who have been granted a pharmacist license pursuant to Governor Reynolds’s regulatory relief, click (updated November 19, 2020).